Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online

-Several algorithms for online training of \glspl{RNN} were recently proposed as an attempt to lower computational requirements compared to \gls{RTRL} while avoiding bias in the loss gradient estimation, as introduced in \gls{TBPTT}, as much as possible, effectively balancing short-term and long-term signal dependencies (cf for instance the discussion in \cite{marschall2020unified}).
-One is \gls{UORO}, which approximates the sensitivity matrix as the product of two random vectors updated recursively at each time step, using the "rank-one trick" \cite{tallec2017unbiased}. \Gls{UORO} produces unbiased gradient estimates using a closed-form update rule, albeit with the trade-off of introducing stochasticity.
-Other approaches seek to reduce time complexity by leveraging sparsity, such as \gls{SnAp-n}, which only monitors the effect of weights on hidden units impacted within $n$ steps of the recurrent core \cite{menick2020practical}.
-Although the latter algorithm introduces a bias in the loss gradient computation, it maintains a non-stochastic closed-form update.
-The specific case $n=1$, \gls{SnAp-1}, is equivalent to a diagonal approximation of the sensitivity matrix analogous to that proposed in the original LSTM paper \cite{hochreiter1997long}.
-In opposition to \gls{UORO} and \gls{SnAp-1}, which attempt to compress the information in the sensitivity matrix, \gls{DNI} is a future-facing algorithm; in other words, it relies on error signal prediction.
-Originally introduced as a versatile framework relevant to both recurrent and non-recurrent networks, \gls{DNI} seeks to eliminate the dependency of network modules on the completion of backward or forward computations by other modules before the update of their own weights.
+Several online-training algorithms for \glspl{RNN} have been proposed to lower computational requirements compared to \gls{RTRL}, while avoiding the truncation bias incurred by \gls{TBPTT}, thereby better preserving learning signals from distant past time steps (Table \ref{table:RNN online learning comparison}) \cite{marschall2020unified}.
+In \gls{UORO}, the sensitivity matrix is approximated by an unbiased, random rank-one estimator updated recursively \cite{tallec2018unbiased}.
+This, in turn, produces unbiased loss-gradient estimates, but introduces additional stochasticity.
+Other approaches leverage sparsity to reduce time complexity; for instance, \gls{SnAp-n} tracks only parameter-to-state dependencies that affect hidden units within $n$ recurrent steps \cite{menick2020practical}. \gls{SnAp-n} introduces bias during loss-gradient estimation but yields deterministic closed-form updates.
+The specific case $n=1$ \paren{\gls{SnAp-1}} corresponds to a diagonal-like approximation of the sensitivity matrix, similar in spirit to early forward-mode training formulations for \glspl{LSTM} \cite{hochreiter1997long}.
+Unlike \gls{UORO} and \gls{SnAp-1}, which compress past information encoded in the sensitivity matrix, \gls{DNI} is future-facing, as it seeks to predict the error signal, i.e., the derivative of the future accumulated loss with respect to the hidden states \cite{marschall2020unified, jaderberg2017decoupled}.
+Originally introduced as a framework relevant to both recurrent and non-recurrent networks, \gls{DNI} aims to eliminate the dependency of modules on the completion of backward or forward computations by other modules before updating their own weights.